 - Trigger squeeze

-- Recoil management.
+- Recoil management

 Firearms Instructor Application

-When I showed off the MantisX Firearms Training System to my local Range Master and Firearms Instructors, they all were intrigued but also curious about application.
+When I showed off the MantisX Firearms Training System to my local Range Master and Firearms Instructors, they all were intrigued but also curious about the application.
 Once I began to shoot with the MantisX and we could see the results displayed immediately after each shot, they quickly began to see the benefits of using this shooting aid during instruction.

 By recording individual shooting scores, the instructors can guide a student shooter before and after each shot with much more clarity.
 Instructing the student to take shots one at a time, or in a slow and methodical aimed method, the firearms instructor can watch the shooter directly and then refer to each shots score and muzzle tracker.
 The instructor can pause the shooting cycle if the movement is too great, and spend time explaining the shooting errors with the student using the graphs from the MantisX.